ronggong/interspeech2018_submission01/README.md

 To run the demo, you need to first install the `requirements.txt`.

-Then run `distribute_proposed_method.py` to see the detected syllable onset times and phoneme onset times.
+Then run `distribute_proposed_method_jupyter.ipynb` to see the detected syllable onset times and phoneme onset times.